gabebw/rack-deflatermaus/README.md

 use Rack::Deflatermaus
 ```

-Restart your application, and load a page, any page.
+Restart your application and load a page, any page.

 ## I want to use this with Rack::Timeout, how long does the music play for?